The Texas Criminal Process

 Fort Worth Lawyer for Criminal Proceedings

 If you have been charged with any kind of crime in Tarrant County, Parker County, Johnson County, or a nearby community in North Central Texas, do not delay in seeking legal representation.
-Townsend, Gebhardt & Eppes, PLLC aggressively defends clients throughout Fort Worth, Cleburne, Weatherford, Arlington, and many surrounding areas.
+Gebhardt and Eppes, PLLC aggressively defends clients throughout Fort Worth, Cleburne, Weatherford, Arlington, and many surrounding areas.

 Our Fort Worth criminal defense attorneys have over four decades of combined experience on both sides of the aisle, providing you with a fully informed and well-rounded perspective on criminal charges.
 We’ll work with you to understand your rights all throughout the Texas criminal process.
 Call (817) 502-3600 today to have our lawyers review your case during a free, confidential consultation.